htcondor/htcondor/docs/grid-computing/job-router.rst

     might reference a property or expression of the job that specifies a failure condition specific to the type of job.

+:index:`SendIDTokens<single: SendIDTokens; Job Router Routing Table attribute>`

+``SendIDTokens``
+    A string expression that lists the names of the IDTOKENS to add to the input file transfer list of the routed job.
+The string should list one or more of the IDTOKEN names specified by the ``JOB_ROUTER_CREATE_IDTOKEN_NAMES`` configuration variable.
+    if ``SendIDTokens`` is not specified, then the value of the JobRouter configuration varible ``JOB_ROUTER_SEND_ROUTE_IDTOKENS`` will be used.

 :index:`UseSharedX509UserProxy<single: UseSharedX509UserProxy; Job Router Routing Table ClassAd attribute>`

 ``UseSharedX509UserProxy``